-- Before completing this section, review: - the "What to Include and Exclude" section of this guide, - the 'Total Giving by Global Guide Criteria" section of this guide, - the "Valuing Non-Cash Contributions" section of this guide, and - the "Defining and Valuing Pro Bono Service" section of this guide. - Include the value of corporate and foundation matching contributions identified in Question IV.A.
+- Before completing this section, review: - the "What to Include and Exclude" section of this guide, - the 'Total Giving by Global Guide Criteria" section of this guide. - the "Valuing Non-Cash Contributions" section of this guide, and - the "Defining and Valuing Pro Bono Service" section of this guide. - o Include the value of corporate and foundation matching contributions identified in Question IV.A.
 Doing so will not cause them to be double-counted by the system; entering corporate match data here is the only way to be "credited" for it. - Do not include the corporate or foundation compensation, overhead, or additional program costs associated with managing your philanthropic or volunteer programs.
 These totals should be entered only in Question V.D.
 (Management & Program Costs). - Do not include the value of employee-volunteer hours.
 These totals should be entered only in Question IV.B.
 (Employee Volunteer Programs & Hours). - Do not include community investments from the company to your own foundation.
 This is recorded in Question V.B.
 (Foundations), but not counted in Question II.A.
-(Total Contributions). - Do not include any community investments from employees, including to your own foundation (such community investments should be reflected in question V.B.
-Foundations)
+(Total Contributions). - o Do not include any community investments from employees, including to your own foundation. - Do not include donations of tax credits or tax liability waivers received from governmental programs to qualified recipients.